RlZkhere/Netstat-grep-IP-UDP-TCP/README.md

 # Netstat-grep-IP-and-UDP
-Bash script used for tracking IP and UDP pkg received
+Bash script used for tracking IP, TCP and UDP pkg received